|This is a SAMPLE 9 DAY ITINERARY .... using a 5 day Amazon Cruise on the Delfin III riverboat.

 Day 2 - Lima / Iquitos / Nauta / Amazon Riverboat

-Arrive to the Amazon city of Iquitos: Our crew will be expecting your arrival at the airport, then transfer all together in our comfortable private vehicle.
+Arrive to the Amazon city of Iquitos: Make the morning flights from Lima to Iquitos.
+Our crew will greet you at the airport, then transfer all together in our comfortable private vehicle.
 We will start you off with a lunchbox as we begin the journey to Nauta.

 Arrive to Nauta port: A small riverside town on the banks of the Marañon River and was the first city founded in the department of Loreto.
 Once we reach Nauta, you will enjoy a VIP greeting at our private port along the shores of the Marañon River where the vessel awaits you.